 Types Of Injuries Caused By Vaccines

-There is a wide range of injuries that can be caused by vaccines including shoulder injuries, autoimmune diseases such as Guillain-Barre Syndrome, brain injuries, seizures, severe allergic reactions and death.
+A wide range of injuries can be caused by vaccines, including shoulder injuries, autoimmune diseases such as Guillain-Barre syndrome, brain injuries, seizures, severe allergic reactions and death.

 Proving Your Case